Managers and supervisors are key to creating a healthy work environment and providing the support for employees to live a healthy lifestyle.

 It is important that employees take care of themselves and their families so they can experience a high quality of life at work and at home.

-The University of California offers several programs and services available through the Staff and Faculty Health and Well-being Program and other partners, to improve your health and well-being.
+The University of California, Davis offers several programs and services available through Healthy UC Davis and other partners, to improve your health and well-being.
 Managers and supervisors can take advantage of these benefits and encourage employees to do so to experience improved health and well-being, energy, mental functioning, productivity, and less injuries and illnesses.

 Leading Towards a Healthy Culture